hadley/adv-r/Rcpp.md

 * people reading/maintaining your code in the future will probably be more familiar with R than C++

 Implementing bottlenecks in C++ can give considerable speed ups (2-3 orders of magnitude) and allows you to easily access best-of-breed data structures.
-Keeping the majority of your code in straight R, means that you don't have to sacrifice the benefits of R.
+Keeping the majority of your code in straight R, means that you don't have to sacrifice R's rapid development and huge library of statistical functions.

 Typical bottlenecks involve:

  * loops that can't easily be vectorised because each iteration depends on the previous: this is because C++ modifies in place by default, so there is little overhead for modifying a data structure many many times.

- * functions that are most elegantly expressed recursively: the overhead of calling a function in C++ is much much lower than the overhead of all a function in R.
+ * functions that are most elegantly expressed recursively: the overhead of calling a function in C++ is much much lower than the overhead of all a function in R.  (It's often possible to rewrite recursive functions in a iterative way, but that may muddy their intent).

- * functions that advanced data structures and algorithms that R doesn't provide
+ * problems that advanced data structures and algorithms that R doesn't provide.

 The aim of this chapter is to give you the absolute basics to get up and running with Rcpp for the purpose of speeding up slow parts of your code.
-You'll lean the essence of C++ by seeing how simple R functions are converted to there C++ equivalents.
-Other resources that I found helpful when writing this chapter and you might too are:
+You'll lean the essence of C++ by seeing how simple R functions are converted to their C++ equivalents.

-* Slides from the [Rcpp master class ](http://dirk.eddelbuettel.com/blog/2011/04/29/#rcpp_class_2011-04_slides) taught by Dirk Eddelbuettel and Romain Francois in April 2011.

-## Getting started
+## Getting started with Rcpp

-All examples in this chapter use the development version of the `Rcpp` package (>= 0.9.15.6).
-This version includes `cppFunction`, which makes it easier than ever to connect C++ to R.  You can install it with:
+All examples in this chapter need at least version 0.10 of the `Rcpp` package.
+This version includes `cppFunction`, which makes it easier than ever to connect C++ to R. You'll also (obviously) need a working C++ compiler.

-    install.packages("Rcpp", repos="http://R-Forge.R-project.org",
-      type = "source")
-    library(Rcpp)

-You'll also (obviously) need a working C++ compiler.

-`cppFunction` works slightly differently to `install::cfunction` - you specify the function completely in the string, and it parses that function to figure out what the arguments to the R function should be.
+If you're familiar with `inline::cfunction`, `cppFunction` is similarly, except that you specifcy the function completely in the string, and it parses the C++ function arguments to figure out what the R function arguments should be:

     cppFunction('
       int fib(const int x) {